SPECTER: An Instrument Concept for CMB Spectral Distortion Measurements with Enhanced Sensitivity: Instrument Sensitivity Forecast

 \paragraph{Bolometric Channels:} To obtain sensitivity estimates for the bolometric channels, we use the \texttt{BoloCalc} sensitivity calculator~\cite{Hill2018} to build a detailed sensitivity model of the instrument.
 This model uses a broad range of low-level detector and optical parameter inputs to produce a white-noise sensitivity for each spectral channel evaluated in the Fisher forecast.
 The noise estimate, represented as a noise-equivalent temperature (NET) in CMB temperature units, includes contributions from photon noise, thermal bolometer noise, and electrical readout noise.
 The photon noise budget is driven by the total optical power incident on the detectors, $P_\textrm{opt}$, which includes both astrophysical and instrumental thermal emission.
 For each spectral channel, this can be expressed as

-where $f(\nu)$ is the passband response of the instrument channel, $N$ is the total number of emissive blackbody elements between the detector and the CMB, and $p_i(\nu)$ is the power spectral density of the $i$th emissive element in the chain.
+where $f(\nu)$ is the passband response of the instrument channel, $N$ is the total number of emissive blackbody elements—including the CMB itself—between the detector and the sky, and $p_i(\nu)$ is the power spectral density of the $i$th emissive element in the chain.
 Note that $p_i(\nu)$ will depend on the temperature and emissivity of element $i$, as well as the total optical coupling efficiency between the element and the detector.
 For foreground emission, we use the sky model described in Appendix \ref{sec:FG}, integrated across the bandwidth of each spectral channel.

 The bolometer and readout noise budgets are largely driven by detector saturation powers and operating temperatures.
 For \emph{SPECTER}, we assume a saturation power equivalent to three times the expected loading, $P_{\rm opt}$, and a 100~mK operating temperature.
 For all other detector and readout parameters, we use estimates informed by existing technologies that have been demonstrated on previous experiments.